natgo/wt-wiki-scraper/wikitext-transpiled/ground/Marder%201A3.md

 * Respectable ATGM for defeating most tanks
 * Equipped with thermal sights and laser rangefinder
 * 20 mm autocannon is effective against aircraft
-* Removal of the machine gun from the [[Marder A1-]] provides better view of the back
+* Removal of the rear unmanned machine gun from the [[Marder A1-]] provides better view of the back
 * Addition of the DM63 APDS belts increases the effectiveness of the 20 mm

 '''Cons:'''